Skip to main content

 • forgetfulness

-For more information on anxiety, see What is Anxiety?.
+For more information on anxiety, see What is Anxiety?

 Everyone experiences anxiety differently

 Salima experiences anxiety in her body as dizziness, feeling jittery, and suddenly feeling her heart racing.
-Some of her anxiety-producing thoughts include "What if I go out and Arman starts crying hysterically and I can’t calm him down" and "What if someone grabs him?"
-As a result, her behaviours include constantly asking for repeated and excessive reassurance from friends and care providers, obsessively reading and re-reading parenting books and blogs for hours, and avoiding going outside.
+Some of her anxiety-producing thoughts include "What if I go out and Arman starts crying hysterically and I can't calm him down" and "What if someone grabs him?"
+As a result, her behaviours include asking for repeated and excessive reassurance from friends and care providers, reading and re-reading parenting books and websites for hours, and avoiding going outside.

 Jennifer experiences her anxious thoughts as repeated and intrusive obsessions about harm coming to her baby.
 Her anxious and compulsive behaviours include checking in on her baby over and over through the night, and repeating prayers to "prevent" something bad from happening.
 In her body, she experiences anxiety as a constant tightness in her throat and chest.
 She also feels nauseous.
 Jennifer's obsessions and compulsions slowly started to consume more and more of her energy and time and caused her significant distress.

 After a traumatic birth experience, Ellen's anxious thoughts involve extremely frightening flashbacks of the birth, and nightmares.
-She repeatedly replays her experience of the birth over and over, tormented by what could have been.
+She replays her experience of the birth over and over, tormented by what could have been.
 She also experiences panic attacks, especially when triggered by something that reminds her of her experience (such as hearing an ambulance).
 She experiences this in her body as a wave of anxiety coming over her, teariness, a racing heart, and difficulty catching her breath.
 Her behaviours include avoiding going near the hospital and avoiding watching certain TV shows.

 Top